Links to Other Pages

 "In the early 1950s, when I started to go to the dancing (as it was referred to then) there were many public dance halls throughout the city.

-All had live music, played by orchestras ranging from 7- pieces in the small venues to 14-pieces in the big venues such as the Eldorado in Leith and the Palais de Dance in Fountainbridge.
+All had live music, played by orchestras ranging from 7- pieces in the small venues to 14-pieces in the big venues such as the Eldorado in Leith and the Palais de Danse in Fountainbridge.

 These bands played to large crowds, at least twice a week, on Fridays and Saturdays.
 There was no Sunday entertainment whatsoever then.